 Restore Public Trust

 Dianne believes Chicagoans want an honest government, but for that to happen we must vote.
-In the past three Ward 40 aldermanic elections, only 35–38% of registered voters voted.
-We must vote for officials who fight for us and are beholden to us, not the corporate machine that City Hall has become.
+In the past three Ward 40 aldermanic elections, only 35–38% of registered voters turned out to vote..
+We must elect officials who are not beholding to the corporate machine that City Hall has become.
 We must vote for candidates who will work for us and who are not accountable to special interests.
 Dianne is running for Alderman of the 40th Ward because she believes in serving the the ward and knows ward residents deserve better.

 Keep Our Neighborhoods Safe

 Dianne believes that all of us — young and old, straight and gay, female and male — should be safe in all neighborhoods.
 She knows the connections between poverty, inadequate education and crime.
 Dianne will work to end poverty at every turn and push the City to maintain adequate levels of firefighters and police officers on the job to ensure the safety of all.

 Join the Movement